Engineer dies after falling 30m at CapitaSpring building

 “Workplace safety is of utmost importance to us and we require all contractors and vendors to use appropriate equipment and follow safety procedures.
 We are giving our full cooperation to the authorities in their investigations of the incident."

-MOM is investigating the accident, and has instructed the occupier of CapitaSpring, Ascott International Management, to stop all access to the maintenance level.
+MOM said it is investigating the accident and has instructed the occupier of CapitaSpring, Ascott International Management, to stop all access to the maintenance level.

+This is the 11th workplace fatality this year and it follows several incidents last year involving falls from height, said the National Trades Union Congress' (NTUC) assistant secretary-general Melvin Yong.

+"I’m deeply saddened to learn that another worker’s life was lost due to a fall from height," he said in a Facebook post on Saturday.
+"We need to put in place specific measures quickly to prevent similar accidents from happening."